QubesOS/qubes-doc/managing-os/windows-tools-3.md

 **This document only applies to Qubes R3 (tools version 3.x)** *Only 64-bit Windows 7 (any edition) is supported currently.
 Windows 8+ support is under development.*
-*HVM templates are not supported yet.
-Specifically, user profiles are not yet moved to a VM's private image (fix incoming).*

 Installable components
 ----------------------